-Although we see a difference in how long each student spends on planning college application, the user journey to college is very consistent.
-Since college application is seasonal because of application deadlines, most students follow a very similar timeline to go through the process.
-Some of them start earlier in the research process and spend more time in strategy process, but almost every user enter the application process the same time.
-Therefore, time is a major factor in determining website traffic.
-In September, October, November, and December, students will enter the application process where we see the largest number of traffic on our web products.
+Since college application is seasonal because of the application deadlines, majority of students follow a very similar timeline to go through the process.
+Some start earlier in the research process and spend more time in strategy process, but they enter the application process the same time.

-Students start their journey by realizing their backgrounds, grades and standardized test scores, and preferences to college.
+Students start their journey by understanding their own background, qualifications, and preferences to college.
 In the research process, they look for as many colleges that fit their preferences as possible.
 Then they enter the strategy process where they narrow down to a manageable list that contains three categories of colleges - stretch, target, and safety.
-Cappex participates in all three processes.
 Through studying the user journey to college, we identified some user pain points.

-When a user searches for colleges, two types of search needs happen, When they know exactly which colleges they want to learn about, they want to search by keywords to achieve the college information immediately.
-When they want to explore more options in or out of their preference zoom, they want to use filters to view all possible options so they can compare and narrow down.
+There are two types of search needs: When they know exactly which colleges they want to learn about, they want to search by keywords to attain the college information quickly.
+When they want to explore more options in or out of their preference zoom, they want to use filters to view all possible options so they can narrow down.

-After interviewing with users, we found most students will have both search needs and they put more weight on exploratory search.
-A student said that he used our product to conduct college search because of the exploratory search feature, otherwise he can get the same information from Google.
+After interviewing with users, we found many students had both search needs and they put more weight on exploratory search.
 Students, in general, believe that the more college searches they conduct, the more confidence they have in getting into a college they like.
-From our side, we want to encourage them to explore more because it helps students get more information to support their college decisions and improves the quantity and quality of the leads generated from our websites.

 To start to redesign our search interface, we did an expert review of the product and looked at some user feedback regarding the search interface over the years.

-Search should simple.
-We keep this in mind as the core to the redesign.
-After evaluating the current search interface, we looked at our competitors' products and brainstormed ideas where things can improve.
+Search should be simple.
+After evaluating the current search interface, we looked at our competitors' products and went through some ideas to improve.
 We put the filters on the left of the page so the users can always use these control elements to narrow down options.
 We also provide advice on each search research to suggest the next action for the users.

 Through experiments, we found out that gamification is a successful way to keep users engaged with our product.
 We have an achievement system in which users complete certain tasks to collect different caps.
 We are doing a "Cappex Cap Challenge".
 If a user has collected over 25 different caps, we will mail a real Cappex cap to the user.

 We collect information from almost all colleges in the U.S., but neither our content nor structure of the content is standing out among our competitors.
-In addition to enhancing the appearance of the college profile information, we focused on improving information architecture as well.
-The brutal fact is that, if a user is not able to find certain information on our websites but find that information on other websites, the user is very likely to switch to our competitors and never comes back.
+In addition to enhancing the appearance of the college profile information, we focused on improving information architecture as well as visual treatments.
 The switching cost for free products is very low and user experience plays a big part in deciding which product to use.

 We looked at the heatmap of our college profile pages to get a sense of what information is more important to users.
-But the question still remains.
-What if the college profile info is not structured well in the first place?
-What if something gets fewer clicks not because it's unimportant but because users cannot find it?
-With the uncertainties, we are not confident to drive directly into the design part.
-Therefore, we decided to take a step back and do an information architecture user testing.
+But those heatmaps are highly biased.
+We are not confident to drive directly into the design part.
+Therefore, we decided to take a step back and do an information architecture study.

-We invited 50+ current users to participate in a card-sorting task.
-We gave each participant a deck of 30 cards and each card contains one statement about a college.
-Participants were asked to sort each card into 5 pre-defined groups - admissions, cost and aid, campus life, academics and majors, and students.
-If a participant finds that it is hard to group some cards into these five groups, the participant can create a new group and give the group a name.
+We had 350 Cappex users participate in a card-sorting task.
+We gave each participant 30 cards and each card contains one statement about a college.
+Participants were asked to sort each card into 5 pre-defined groups.
+If a participant finds that it is hard to group some cards into the groups, the participant can create a new group and name the new group.

-The analytics tool made it easy to get insights from the results.
 We were able to identify confusing cards by looking at how it is distributed in the groups.
-Also, from the distance map, we can clearly see how close one piece of information relates to another, so we can consider putting related information more closely within a page.
+Also, from the distance map, we can clearly see how close one piece of information relates to another.

-While doing some user testing and interviews, we found that there is some difference between our domestic and international users.
+While doing the user research, we found that there is some difference between our domestic and international users.
 Although they share a lot of commonalities, they show various levels of interest regarding certain pieces of information.
 For example, compared to domestic applicants, international applicants care more about the school's reputation in their home countries and care less about the location of the campus.
-Those differences are critical in designing the "overview" page of college profile because users would like to find the most critical information through the most convenient way.

 Cappex Application is the newest product we launched in August to help students apply to many colleges with one free application.
 Upon launching, I started to plan the 1st round of usability testing for this product to validate design assumptions and identify usability problems.